darkobits/formation/packages/formation/src/components/Errors/README.md

 - Markup bloats with each validation message added.
 - Developers have to concern themselves with a model value and the control state, which are stored in different objects.
 - Consistency is difficult to maintain as each developer working on a large codebase may use slightly different markup or message copy.
+- Setting error messages returned from an API on a per-control basis is difficult.

+Formation addresses these issues by moving all of this logic from the template to the controller, making it easier to compose error message data and share it across a large code base.

 ## Bindings